k-gerner/Game-Pigeon-Solvers/Othello AI/README.md

 ```
 > python3 OthelloClient.py
 ```
-Once you do this, you will be see some info about how to interact with the tool, further explained in the [Additional Features](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Othello#additional-features) section.
+Once you do this, you will see some info about how to interact with the tool, further explained in the [Additional Features](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Othello#additional-features) section.
 You will be asked if you would like to see the rules, and then you will be prompted to choose which color you want to be, BLACK (`0`) or WHITE (`O`).
 Whoever is BLACK will go first.
 You will then be prompted to either enter your move, or press `enter` for the A.I. to play.

 <img src="https://github.com/k-gerner/Game-Pigeon-Solvers/blob/master/Images/Othello/othelloGameBoard.png" alt = "sample board output" width="40%">